peurKe/apocalyptic_translatorZ/README.md

 - '**Z.O.N.A Origin**' by AGaming+
 - '**Z.O.N.A Project X**' by AGaming+

-And enjoy Ukrainian or Russian voices while having all the texts in your native language!
+And enjoy Ukrainian or Russian voices while having all the texts in your native subtitle language!

 This **apocalyptic_translatorZ** mod is an evolution of my deprecated [auto_ZONA_translator](https://github.com/peurKe/auto_ZONA_translator) mod